eliothowes/Triple_Triad_LOL_Edition/README.md

 ## Credits
 Project created and built with [@RoderickCardenas ](https://github.com/roderickcardenas)

-All game concepts are based on work by Square Enix.Music is the property of Square Enix.
+All game concepts are based on work by Square Enix.
+Music is the property of Square Enix.
 Characters and graphics are based on work from Riot Games and are the property of Riot Games